CraftAcademyLabs/ca_course/introduction-to-angular.md

   constructor() { }
 ```

-### Try it out
+#### Try it out

-Which of the two videos in the example above will not be shown to the user by the
-template?
+- Change the value of `isShown` to false then look at your template.
+Is the paragraph still shown?

+Answer this before moving on and **make sure to try it out**!

+### Review of concepts so far
+This review will solidify your understanding of `components`, `templates`, `event bindinging` and `directives`

+- Create a button below the paragraph we just added.
+The button should handle user click event and toggles the paragraph - if user clicks on button it hides the paragraph, if they click on it again it shows the paragraph.
 Answer this before moving on and **make sure to try it out**!

 ## Services